UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 toc_mdlink: azs-how-create-spn-powershell.md
 ---

-# How to create a service principal name for Azure Stack using PowerShell
+# How to create a service principal name for Azure Stack Hub using PowerShell

-This document explains how to create a service principal name to manage Azure and Azure Stack using PowerShell.
+This document explains how to create a service principal name to manage Azure and Azure Stack Hub using PowerShell.

 It will guide you through the creation of: